Royal National Theatre: NT Future

-2013 saw the commencement of the "NT Future" project; a redevelopment of the National Theatre complex which it was estimated would cost about £80m.
+2013 saw the commencement of the "NT Future" project; a redevelopment of the National Theatre complex which it was estimated would cost about £80 million.

-National Theatre Studio
+Studio

-The Studio building across the road from the Old Vic on The Cut in Waterloo.
-The Studio used to house the NT's workshops, but became the National's research and development wing in 1984.
-The Studio building houses the New Work Department, the Archive, and the NT's Immersive Storytelling Studio.
+The studio building across the road from the Old Vic on The Cut in Waterloo.
+The studio used to house the NT's workshops but became the theatre's research and development wing in 1984.
+The studio building houses the New Work Department, the Archive, and the NT's Immersive Storytelling Studio.

-The Studio is a Grade II listed building designed by architects Lyons Israel Ellis.
-Completed in 1958, the building was refurbished by architects Haworth Tompkins and reopened in autumn 2007.
+The studio is a Grade II listed building designed by architects Lyons Israel Ellis.
+Completed in 1958, the building was refurbished by architects Haworth Tompkins and reopened in 2007.

 The National Theatre Studio was founded in 1985 under the directorship of Peter Gill, who ran it until 1990.
 Laura Collier became Head of the Studio in November 2011, replacing Purni Morrell who headed the Studio from 2006.
 Following the merge of the Studio and the Literary Department under the leadership of Rufus Norris, Emily McLaughlin became the Head of New Work in 2015.